port-labs/port-docs/docs/depracated/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-:::warning Relevancy
+:::warning Depracation
-This document is relevant for the UI and the `/v1/actions` api routes.
-- If you are using `/v1/blueprints/:blueprint_identifier/actions` api please refer to this document: [[Depracated] Advanced input configurations](/depracated/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations)
+This documenation page is for the `/blueprint/:blueprint_identifier/actions` self-service actions management routes, which are planned for depracation.
+- To migrate your code to the new routes follow this guide: [Migrate Actions To The New Routes](/TODO-page-doesn't-exist-yet)
+- For the documentation about the new routes go to this documentation: [Advanced input configurations](/create-self-service-experiences/setup-ui-for-action/advanced-form-configurations)
 :::

-# Advanced input configurations
+# [Depracated] Advanced input configurations

 Advanced input settings allow you to create more customizable experiences for users who perform self-service actions.
 This is done by creating adaptive inputs that change according to data about the entity, the user, and other inputs.